 Amanda Wardwell, MS, WHNP-BC, is a Women’s Health Nurse Practitioner at a community health center in Delaware.
 A graduate of the University of Maryland, Baltimore, she has always had a strong dedication to serve the health needs of women across the life span.
 She finds training and mentoring very rewarding, whether it is patients, co-workers, or students.
 Amanda enjoys the beach, travel, exercising, and reading.
 She lives with her husband and two children in Southeastern Pennsylvania.

-Allison Weaver is a Quality Improvement Officer with Upstream USA, where she partners with healthcare organizations to increase access to all types of contraception.
+Allison Weaver is a Special Projects Manager with Upstream USA, where she partners with healthcare organizations to increase access to all types of contraception.
 Before joining Upstream, Allison was a manager in consulting and worked with government and nonprofit clients across the country.
 She also brings deep experience in safety net healthcare regional policy, access to care, and financing.

 Allison holds a Master in Public Policy from the University of Michigan and an A.B. in Anthropology and Economics from Washington University in St. Louis.
-She currently lives in Chicago and enjoys the great outdoors, last-minute travel adventures, and spoiling her pets.
+She enjoys the great outdoors, last-minute travel adventures, and spoiling her pets.

 Krishna White, MD, MPH, is a pediatrician and adolescent medicine specialist at Nemours/Alfred I. duPont Hospital for Children.
 A graduate of Eastern Virginia Medical School in Norfolk, VA, Dr. White completed her residency in pediatrics at The Children’s Hospital of Philadelphia and served her fellowship in adolescent medicine at Children’s National Medical Center in Washington, DC.
 She also obtained a Master of Public Health in Health Policy degree at The George Washington University.
 Dr. White is certified by the American Board of Pediatrics in Pediatrics and Adolescent Medicine.
 She was voted a Delaware Top Doctor for 2013 in Adolescent Medicine.